-Here a small snippet of our conversation.
+Here is a small snippet of our conversation.
 Hit play below to listen to the whole chat.

-Julian: What was your first memories of jumping on the tuk-tuk?
+Julian: What were your first memories of jumping on the tuk-tuk?

 Maxine: It was like sensory overload because it’s so busy in the city.
 And there’s so much going on.
 So many people.
 So many tuk-tuks.
 It takes a little bit of getting used to and then it’s quite good fun.
 It becomes really good fun, actually really good fun.